LucasWEIchen/LOAM_ITM/README.md

 LOAM_ITM requires ROS, PCL and Ceres installed.
 The instaliation procedure is same as listed on [A-LOAM](https://github.com/HKUST-Aerial-Robotics/A-LOAM)

 ## Test
-The current launch file works with topics in KITTI dataset.
+The current launch file works with topics in KITTI dataset in ROS bag format.
 It uses GPS in KITTI as the reference frame.
-However, the package can also work with any bag file which output a Lidar topic and a reference odometry topic.
+There are many tools online can convert KITTI into ROS bag format, such as [KITTI helper](https://github.com/HKUST-Aerial-Robotics/A-LOAM#4-kitti-example-velodyne-hdl-64).
+However, the package can also work with any bag file which output a Lidar topic and a reference odometry topic with some change in topic subscribtions.